globaledgesoft/Center-Stage/README.md

                 "port" : "8000"
         }
 ```
-We need to change the following things,
+Please change the following appropriately:

-- serial_port - usb port name which we noted in earlier step.
+- serial_port - usb port name on which QCA4020 is connected (to Dragonboard-410c).
-- duration_in_sec – duration to observe number of movements.
+- duration_in_sec – Single slot of time duration during which movements will be detected and counted
-- frequency_threshold – number of movements need to detected to change the color of LED.
+- frequency_threshold – Minimum number of movements within a single of slot of "duration_in_sec" that can be treated as fast movement.

-Note: If any changes done on SERIAL_COMM part of the below configuration, changing the USB cables need to restart the QCA4020 board and make sure the serial_port need to be updated with correct USB port name and need to restart the NodeJS application (Steps mentioned below)
+Note: Please restart Dragonboard-410c every time SERIAL_COMM configuration is changed.

-## Start Web APP
+## Start Web APP on Dragonboard-410c
- - Please, move to below mentioned folder path
+ - Please navigate to the path mentioned below in cloned code
 ```
 $ cd ~/Dragon_410c/qca-iiot-music-festival/iiot-music-festival/
 ```